 Welcome to the Women’s Olympic Barbell Guide.
-This article is more or less an extension of my original Barbell Guide, only the focus here is on women’s 15 kg barbells instead of what is mostly 20 kg bars in the original.
+This article is more or less an extension of my original Barbell Guide, only the focus here is on women’s 15 kg bars instead of what is mostly men’s 20 kg bars in the original.

-The original guide has a very thorough opening section that explains the basics of barbell construction including explanations of rotation mechanisms, finishes, tensile strength ratings, and so on.
-If you’re looking for your first barbell or you just want a refresher, I strongly suggest taking a look at that section so you know what the various bar specifications mean when you see them below.
+The original guide has a very thorough opening section that explains the basics of barbell construction including explanations of rotation mechanisms, finishes, PSI tensile strength ratings, and so on.
+If you’re looking for your first barbell or you just want a refresher course I strongly suggest taking a look at that section so you know what the various specifications mean when you see them below.

-The first section will be women’s Olympic weightlifting bars, followed by multi-purpose/CrossFit bars.
-Women don’t get their own power bars (power bars are considered to be unisex), so I have none to show you.
+The first section will be women’s Olympic weightlifting bars, followed by multi-purpose and CrossFit bars.
+Women don’t get their own power bars (powerlifting bars are considered to be unisex), so I have none to show you.
 Either use your Olympic/CrossFit bar for your static lifts, or buy a power bar.
 If you do aspire to be a powerlifter, you’ll need to get used to using those 28-29 mm barbells because those are the rules (IPF.)

 Women’s Olympic Weightlifting Bars

-The following 15 kg bars are designed exclusively for the snatch and the clean & jerk.
-These bars will all strictly follow the specifications set forth by the IWF; the knurl will have only Olympic hash marks, shaft diameter will always be 25 mm, sleeve diameter will be 50 mm, the length will be 1310 mm between collars, and there will be no center knurl.
+The following women’s 15 kg bars are designed exclusively for the snatch and the clean & jerk, and they will all strictly follow the specifications set forth by the IWF.
+The knurling will have only Olympic hash marks, shaft diameter will always be 25 mm, sleeve diameter will be 50 mm, the length will be 1310 mm between collars, and there will be no center knurl.

 Most of these Olympic bars will be needle bearing bars, but a small handful of them will be bushing-based training bars.
-The few manufacturers that offer these bushing versions simply do so as a way to make it possible for folks with smaller budgets to still get their hands on a true Olympic bar.
-I’ll list these bushing Olympic bars first rather than mix them in with the bearing bars.
+The few manufacturers that offer these training bars simply do so as a way to make it possible for athletes with smaller budgets to still get their hands on a true Olympic bar.
+I’ll list these bushing-based Olympic bars first rather than mix them in with the bearing bars.
 Other than that, the bars in no particular order.

 Rogue 25 mm Olympic Training Bar (bushing)